tencentyun/intlcloud-documents/product_new/安全产品中心/主机安全/快速入门_intl.md

 - [Login Audit Operations](/document/product/296/13643)

 ## Vulnerability Detection
-After Host Security is installed with Professional Protection activated, system component vulnerability detection, Web component vulnerability detection, and security baseline detection are available for you.
+After Cloud Workload Protection is installed with Professional Protection activated, system component vulnerability detection, Web component vulnerability detection, and security baseline detection are available for you.
-In the Host Security console page, click **Vulnerability Management** in the menu on the left, and then click the feature you want to view to check the vulnerability detection details of all the servers for which you have activated Professional Protection of Host Security, and fix the vulnerabilities as instructed.
+In the Cloud Workload Protection console page, click **Vulnerability Management** in the menu on the left, and then click the feature you want to view to check the vulnerability detection details of all the servers for which you have activated Professional Protection of Cloud Workload Protection, and fix the vulnerabilities as instructed.

-## Installing Host Security
+## Installing Cloud Workload Protection
 ### Windows CVM
 #### Applicable versions
 Supported versions: